• Skip to primary navigation

 But the McNemar recognizes that some people will move from Yes to No and others from No to Yes just randomly.
 If the treatment is having no effect, the number of people who move from No to Yes should be about equal to those who move in the other direction.

-But if there is a direction to the movement, we’ll see it because one of those purple boxes will be different from the other.
+But if there is a direction to the movement, one of those purple boxes will be different from the other.

-The 215 people who said no at both time points and the 380 people who said Yes at both are actually irrelevant to this comparison.
-We’re actually just interested in whether the people who change answers do so randomly or not.
+The 215 people who said no at both time points and the 380 people who said Yes at both are irrelevant to this comparison.
+We want to know whether the people who change answers do so randomly or not.

 In the McNemar test, we can compare counts directly, because the comparison is not based on row totals.
 But if changing to percentages makes interpretation easier, that’s fine too.
 Just make sure you use percentage of the total sample, not percentage of the row totals, as we did for Chi-square.